 Pine Ridge Indian Reservation - Health & Wellness

-Oglala Lakota County ranks 59th out of 60 counties in South Dakota for overall health outcomes in 2016.
+Oglala Lakota County ranked 59th out of 60 counties in South Dakota for overall health outcomes in 2017.

-Forty-one percent of Oglala Lakota County smokes, compared to 19 percent statewide and 14 percent nationwide.
+In 2017, approximately 40% of adults in Oglala Lakota County smoked, compared to 20% statewide and 14% nationwide.

-Obesity impacts nearly half of all adults in Oglala Lakota County.
-At 45 percent, adult obesity rates in Oglala Lakota County are 20 percent higher than rates of adult obesity nationally and 15 percent higher than statewide rates.
-Only two percent of adults reported having access to exercise opportunities and 24 percent reported no time for physical activity during leisure time.
+Obesity impacted nearly half of all adults in Oglala Lakota County.
+At 43%, adult obesity rates in Oglala Lakota County were 17 percentage points higher than rates of adult obesity nationally and 13 points higher than statewide rates.
+Only 2% of adults reported having access to exercise opportunities and 22% reported no time for physical activity during leisure time.

-Half the children of Shannon County live in poverty.
-This is over 30 percent higher than the state average and almost 40 percent higher than the national average.
+Nearly half (47%) of children of Oglala Lakota County live in poverty.
+This is nearly 30 percentage points higher than the state average and 35 percentage points higher than the national average.

 Transmission of sexually transmitted infections (STIs) are prevalent in Oglala Lakota County.
-Per every 100,000 people in Oglala Lakota 2,653.1 are diagnosed with chlamydia.
-This instance rate is much higher than the state and national rates of 471.2 and 134.1, respectively.
+Per every 100,000 people in Oglala Lakota 2,642 are diagnosed with chlamydia.
+This instance rate is much higher than the state and national rates of 493 and 145 per 100,000, respectively.

-In Oglala Lakota County, 33 percent of residents report poor or fair health, 20 percent more than the average in South Dakota.
+In Oglala Lakota County, 33% of residents report poor or fair health, 20 percentage points higher than the average in South Dakota.
 The amount of poor physical and mental health days is much higher than the state and national averages.

-For the full list of factors and to compare Oglala County data to other counties, visit the site created by the Robert Wood Johnson Foundation and the University of Wisconsin.
+For the full list of factors and to compare Oglala County data to other counties in the Rushmore State, visit the site created by the Robert Wood Johnson Foundation and the University of Wisconsin.

 County-level health statistics are also available from the U.S. Department of Health & Human Services.